What Is Epilepsy?

 Discontinuing Drug Therapy

-Most patients who have responded well to medications can stop taking AEDs within 5 - 10 years.
+Most patients who have responded well to medications can stop taking AEDs within 5 - 10 years after last experiencing a seizure.
 Evidence suggests that medications in children should not be halted for at least 2 years after the last seizure, particularly if they have partial seizures and abnormal EEGs.
 It is not clear whether children who have been free of generalized seizures need to wait more than 2 years or if they can withdraw earlier.

 Treatment During Pregnancy